MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faq-rename-control.md

 - Apply rename to multiple controls at once, per the suggestions shown in preview.
 - Copilot will nudge the maker when maker manually renames a control and there are other controls of same type under the same Screen with valid, non-default value (like "Button" or "Text") in Text property.
 - Text property can be a Text literal or a formula returning Text type.
-- Any formulas referencing the control name will be automatically updated to use the rename.
+- Any formulas referencing the control name is automatically updated to use the rename.

 The following controls are supported:
 - Button
 - Label

-Support for more controls will be added soon.
+Support for more controls is comming soon.

 ## What is the system’s intended use?